rikuf2/basic-csharp/src/content/part2/part2-3.md

 <Exercise title={'018 Smallest'}>

-Define a two-parameter method `Smalles` that returns the smaller of the two numbers passed to it as parameters.
+Define a two-parameter method `Smallest` that returns the smaller of the two numbers passed to it as parameters.

 ```cpp
 public static int Smallest(int number1, int number2)